Fiat Chrysler ups the ante as automakers respond to Trump

 Most of the major automakers in the U.S. have substantial vehicle making operations in Mexico, as well as complex networks of parts makers that supply their factories in the U.S. and support jobs and investment in states such as Ohio and Michigan.

-FCA's investment decisions were not related to Trump's recent attacks Ford Motor Co ,General Motors Co and Toyota Motor Corp <7203.T> for building cars for the U.S. market in Mexico, people familiar with company's moves said on Sunday.
+FCA's investment decisions were not related to Trump's recent attacks Ford Motor Co <F.N>, GM and Toyota Motor Corp <7203.T> for building cars for the U.S. market in Mexico, people familiar with company's moves said on Sunday.

 The company had already signaled plans to expand truck and SUV production at its U.S. plants, and discontinued production of small and medium-sized cars in two U.S. factories.